Relaxations for binary polynomial optimization via signed certificates: Preliminaries.

 \section{Preliminaries.}

-In this paper, we assume that the vector space $\bR(\vx)$ is spanned by binary monomials (\ie monomials over a binary domain).
+We present necessary definitions and known properties of binary polynomials.
+In this paper, we assume that the vector space $\bR(\vx)$ is spanned by binary monomials (\ie monomials in binary variables).
 As $\bR(\vx)$ is isomorphic to $\bR^{\bB}$, we do not distinguish between the binary polynomials in $\bR(\vx)$ and the vectors in $\bR^{\bB}$.
 We first present a classification of binary polynomials based on their signed support vectors.